CoderHouse/desarrollador-full-stack/clases/clase06/soluciones/README.md

 ## Deployment

-`npm run build` creates a `build` directory with a production build of your app.
+`npm run build` creates a `build` directory with a itemion build of your app.
 Set up your favourite HTTP server so that a visitor to your site is served `index.html`, and requests to static paths like `/static/js/main.<hash>.js` are served with the contents of the `/static/js/main.<hash>.js` file.

 ### Static Server